Niort et les Deux-Sèvres dans la guerre Franco-Prussienne de 1870-1871

 Your itinerary

 It is one of the first 20 barracks built in France in the 1th century for the professional army.
-It strengthens the strongholds of the Atlantic coast.
+It reinforced the strongholds on the Atlantic coast.
 The first building built in 1734 was inspired by Vauban (1633-1707).
-In June 1870, the 1st Hussars regiment joined the Army of the East.
-It was followed at the end of September by the heavily equipped and armed 7th and 8th Cuirassier regiments.
-The professional army is supplemented by 8 men of the Mobile National Guard who flock to Niort from August.
-The 250th regiment of Deux-Sèvres is part of this Guard.
-Hastily trained and very poorly equipped, he nevertheless joins the army of the East singing.
-Niort is secured and defended by the sedentary National Guard.
-The square in front of the barracks bears the name of General Chanzy who commanded the Army of the Loire and fought in extreme conditions.
+In June 1870, the 1st Hussar Regiment joined the Army of the East.
+It was followed at the end of September by the 7th and 8th Cuirassier Regiments, heavily equipped and armed.
+The professional army was supplemented by 8 men from the Mobile National Guard who flocked to Niort in August.
+The 250th Deux-Sèvres Regiment was part of this Guard.
+Hastily formed and very poorly equipped, it nevertheless joined the Army of the East singing.
+Niort was secured and defended by the sedentary National Guard.
+The square in front of the barracks is named after General Chanzy, who commanded the Army of the Loire and fought in extreme conditions.

 Place Saint-Gelais in 1825, it took its current name by municipal decree in 1878.
 Pierre-Philippe Denfert-Rochereau (1823-1878), was born in Saint-Maixent-l'Ecole.
 He was appointed governor of the town of Belfort in 1870.
 He resisted with his troops the assaults of 30 Prussian soldiers commanded by General von Werder who surrounded the town from November 000, 3.
 This siege, very trying for the population, lasted one hundred and seven days.
 On orders from the Government of National Defense, Colonel Denfert-Rochereau left Belfort with his troops on February 1870, 18, without surrendering to the enemy.
 In order to preserve the memory of this heroic defense, he is nicknamed “the lion of Belfort”.